 We need very little for the basic things we do in our life.
 That’s why it’s important to reexamine our shopping habits.
 Are you buying things that won’t honestly serve you in your life?
 Are you buying things that help you achieve your big-picture goals?

 Minimalists are very intentional with their shopping habits.
 They stop and think about what they already have and weigh the necessity of more.

 That’s not to say we never buy anything.
 Our lives are multi-faceted and some of the experiences we want to have require that we buy the things needed to do them.

 For example, if you want to go camping you will need a tent, a cooler, some blankets, etc. But do you need every camping gadget ever invented?
-No. Get only the absolute essentials and after you actually go camping add only what you feel will actually be necessary and useful.
+No. Stop buying stuff you don’t need.
+Start with the basics.
+Get only the absolute essentials and after you actually go camping add only what you feel will actually be necessary and useful.

 Another option you may want to explore before purchasing hobby items and tools is perhaps borrowing or renting them until you see whether or not you will be truly invested in the new activity.

 Before You Buy ANYTHING Ask: Is this the right thing?